Since we last met…

 Chicki: Yes, I have offered a couple of my books for free on KDP Select for a limited time.
 Also, my novelette, YOU MAKE ME FEEL BRAND NEW, is permanently free on Kindle, Kobo and Smashwords.

 How has experience changed the way in which you set your writing goals?
-How about divide your time between tasks, or choose what to outsource?
+How about dividing your time between tasks, or choosing what to outsource?

 Chicki: When I first published in 2010, I had been writing for years and had an “arsenal” waiting publication.
 Between June 2010 and December 2011, I released five books.
 With all of the necessary promotion and marketing, I almost worked myself into complete exhaustion.
 That experience taught me to pace myself.
 Now I release two books a year, and that’s perfect for my mental and physical health.